 Children explore a wide variety of genres, both fiction and non-fiction which allows them to access, input ideas and understand what they are reading.
 They are given opportunities to speculate on the tone and purpose of texts they explore as well as to consider both the themes and audience.
+These are carefully mapped and regularly reviewed to ensure children become engaged with reading from the beginning giving children opportunities and recognising that reading 'is it one of the most important ways to make a difference to their life chances, whatever their socio-economic background.' (p.13 The Reading Framework)

 Our children take part in Guided Reading sessions to develop their reading ability and comprehension through specific teaching.
-These books, linked to the topic theme, are intended to extend and challenge pupils to motivate next step progression, whilst allowing them to take risks, explore new strategies, encounter new vocabulary, and demonstrate comprehension with the support of the adults within the classroom.
+These books, mostly linked to the topic theme, are intended to extend and challenge pupils and motivate them to progress, whilst allowing them to take risks, explore new strategies, encounter new vocabulary and demonstrate comprehension with the support of the adults within the classroom.

 In Key Stage 1 texts are shared in Guided Reading sessions and throughout the day.
 This may be as whole class, small groups or one-to-one.
-In Reception and Year 1, the children should experience at least 5 types of 'text' throughout the day including stories, non-fiction, nursery rhymes.
-In Year 2, extended texts may be explored and built upon over time.
+In Reception the children should experience at least 5 types of 'text' throughout the day including stories, non-fiction, nursery rhymes and poetry.
+In Year 1/ Year 2, extended texts may be explored and built upon over time when the children are ready to progress onto this.
 In Key Stage 2, high-quality texts are chosen to support the Topic.
 Children experience these at least one book between 2 and Guided Reading objectives are planned through the school's English curriculum.
 Evidence to support this learning is recorded in floor books (also used in Year 2).
 Where appropriate, small group guided reading also takes place alongside Project X Code for reading intervention.
 Key Stage 2 children are frequently heard reading through Guided Reading sessions and individuals are identified who need further support reading one-to-one with teachers, TAs and parent helpers.
+Phonics and reading interventions, as well as individuals who require daily opportunities to read, particularly for the lowest 20%, are prioritised throughout the school.